fenago/python-networking-sysadmins/scripting/lab_guides/Lab_9.md

 The **CSV** format stands for **Comma Separated Values**.
 The commas are used to separate the fields in a record.
-These are commonly used for importing and[]{#id326844812 .indexterm} exporting the format for spreadsheets and databases.
+These are commonly used for importing and exporting the format for spreadsheets and databases.

 A CSV file is a plain text file that uses a specific type of structuring to arrange tabular data.
 Python has the  built-in `csv` module